This award is presented by the USBWA in memory of Katha Quinn, sports

 Mike Soltys and Josh Krulewitz have played major

 roles at ESPN during their respective careers, working with the media and

-promoting men's and women's college basketball on the ESPN family of networks.
-Soltys serves as Vice
+promoting men's and women's college basketball on the ESPN family

-for publicity for ESPN, ESPN2, ESPN Classic,
+responsible for strategic planning for publicity for ESPN, ESPN2, ESPN Classic,

 ESPNEWS, ESPNU and ESPN on ABC.
 Krulewitz serves as Vice President, Public

 Relations for College, News and Networks Information.
 He oversees publicity

 efforts for college sports, ESPNU, SportsCenter, ESPN Radio and ESPNEWS

 network and is one of ESPN's primary contacts with the media for men's

 on a wide range of sports and topics.

 2007: Joe Mitch

 Joe Mitch has been the USBWA's Executive Director since 1983.
-Under Mitch's
+Under

-executive director 1983.
+was named executive director 1983.

 2006: Wayne Duke